10 Best Fossil Fuels for November 2025

 Key Catalysts

-- Expansion in renewable energy and carbon capture projects
+- Expansion in renewable and alternative energy assets

 Risk Factors